Home Investment US-China Trade War 2026: How Tariffs and Tech Sanctions Are Reshaping Investment Portfolios

 ITA (iShares U.S. Aerospace & Defense) U.S. defense stocks 0.40% Direct beneficiary of geopolitical tension

 In a trade war environment, companies with primarily domestic revenue streams face less geopolitical risk.
-This does not mean they are immune — tariff-driven inflation, retaliatory actions, and macroeconomic slowdowns affect everyone — but they have fewer direct transmission mechanisms from trade policy to earnings.
+This does not mean they are immune—tariff-driven inflation, retaliatory actions, and macroeconomic slowdowns affect all companies—but they have fewer direct transmission mechanisms from trade policy to earnings.

-Companies like Waste Management, Republic Services, UnitedHealth Group, and major U.S. banks derive the vast majority of their revenue domestically.
-While they may not have the explosive growth potential of AI-driven tech stocks, they offer stability that becomes increasingly valuable when a single policy announcement can send NVIDIA down 10% in a day.
+Companies such as Waste Management, Republic Services, UnitedHealth Group, and major U.S. banks derive the vast majority of their revenue domestically.
+They may not offer the growth potential of AI-driven technology stocks, but they provide stability that becomes increasingly valuable when a single policy announcement can move NVIDIA down 10% in a single day.

-The S&P 500 Equal Weight ETF (RSP) is one way to reduce the concentration of China-exposed tech giants that dominate the cap-weighted S&P 500.
-In the standard S&P 500, the top ten holdings (most of which have significant China exposure) account for roughly 35% of the index.
-The equal-weight version spreads that concentration across all 500 companies, naturally increasing exposure to domestic-focused industrials, financials, and utilities.
+The S&P 500 Equal Weight ETF (RSP) provides one means of reducing the concentration of China-exposed technology giants that dominate the cap-weighted S&P 500.
+In the standard S&P 500, the top ten holdings (most of which have significant China exposure) account for approximately 35% of the index.
+The equal-weight version distributes that concentration across all 500 companies, increasing exposure to domestic-focused industrials, financials, and utilities.

 Strategy Four: Position for the Critical Minerals Race

-China’s weaponization of rare earth export controls has triggered a global scramble to develop alternative supply chains for critical minerals.
-The U.S., Australia, Canada, and the EU have all announced significant funding for domestic mining and processing capacity, and companies in this space stand to benefit from years of government support and private investment.
+China’s use of rare earth export controls has triggered a global effort to develop alternative supply chains for critical minerals.
+The United States, Australia, Canada, and the EU have all announced significant funding for domestic mining and processing capacity.
+Companies in this space stand to benefit from years of government support and private investment.

-MP Materials (MP) is the operator of the Mountain Pass mine in California, the only active rare earth mine in the United States.
-The company has been expanding its processing capabilities to reduce dependence on Chinese processing, and recent government contracts have bolstered its revenue outlook.
-Lynas Rare Earths, an Australian company with processing facilities in Malaysia and a planned U.S. facility, is another direct play on rare earth supply chain diversification.
+MP Materials (MP) operates the Mountain Pass mine in California, the only active rare earth mine in the United States.
+The company has been expanding its processing capabilities to reduce dependence on Chinese processing, and recent government contracts have improved its revenue outlook.
+Lynas Rare Earths, an Australian company with processing facilities in Malaysia and a planned U.S. facility, offers another direct exposure to rare earth supply chain diversification.

 For broader exposure, the VanEck Rare Earth/Strategic Metals ETF (REMX) holds a diversified portfolio of companies involved in mining and processing critical minerals.
 This is a volatile and concentrated space, but the structural tailwinds from government policy and supply chain security concerns provide a multi-year demand story.

 Caution: Critical minerals stocks are highly volatile and often trade on sentiment around policy announcements rather than near-term fundamentals.
-Position sizes should be modest — typically 2-5% of a portfolio at most — and investors should be prepared for significant drawdowns even if the long-term thesis plays out.
+Position sizes should be modest, typically 2% to 5% of a portfolio at most, and investors should be prepared for significant drawdowns even if the long-term thesis plays out.

 Strategy Five: Use Options and Position Sizing for Tail Risk

 The trade war introduces a category of risk that is difficult to model with traditional financial analysis: tail risk from sudden policy changes.
-A presidential tweet, a diplomatic incident in the South China Sea, or an unexpected export control expansion can move individual stocks by 5-15% in a single session and broader indices by 2-5%.
+A presidential statement, a diplomatic incident in the South China Sea, or an unexpected export control expansion can move individual stocks by 5% to 15% in a single session, and broader indices by 2% to 5%.

 For investors comfortable with options, protective puts on China-exposed positions can provide insurance against severe drawdowns.
-Buying 90-day put options 10-15% out of the money on your most concentrated trade-sensitive positions is one approach.
-The cost of this insurance (typically 1-3% of the position value per quarter) may be worth it for positions where a geopolitical event could trigger a 20%+ drawdown.
+One approach is to buy 90-day put options 10% to 15% out of the money on the most concentrated trade-sensitive positions.
+The cost of this insurance (typically 1% to 3% of position value per quarter) may be worthwhile for positions in which a geopolitical event could trigger a drawdown of 20% or more.

 More practically, position sizing is the simplest form of risk management.
-If you believe NVIDIA is the best AI stock in the world but acknowledge that a severe trade escalation could temporarily cut its stock price by 30%, size your position so that outcome is painful but not catastrophic.
-A 5-8% portfolio allocation to a high-conviction but geopolitically exposed stock is very different from a 25% allocation, even though the long-term thesis may be identical.
+If an investor believes NVIDIA is the strongest AI stock in the market but acknowledges that a severe trade escalation could temporarily cut its price by 30%, the position should be sized so that this outcome is painful but not catastrophic.
+A 5% to 8% portfolio allocation to a high-conviction but geopolitically exposed stock is materially different from a 25% allocation, even when the long-term thesis is identical.

-Tip: A simple framework for trade war portfolio management: divide your holdings into three buckets — “China-exposed” (companies with >20% China revenue or manufacturing dependency), “trade war beneficiaries” (defense, domestic manufacturing, reshoring plays), and “trade-neutral” (domestic revenue champions).
-Aim for no more than 40% in the China-exposed bucket, at least 15-20% in beneficiaries, and the remainder in trade-neutral positions.
+Tip: A straightforward framework for trade war portfolio management is to divide holdings into three categories: “China-exposed” (companies with more than 20% China revenue or manufacturing dependency), “trade war beneficiaries” (defence, domestic manufacturing, reshoring), and “trade-neutral” (domestic revenue champions).
+Target no more than 40% in the China-exposed category, at least 15% to 20% in beneficiaries, and the remainder in trade-neutral positions.

-The U.S.-China trade war is no longer an event to be navigated — it is an era to be invested through.
-The tariffs, export controls, and retaliatory measures that define this conflict are not going away regardless of which party holds the White House or which faction controls Beijing’s Politburo.
-Technology competition between the two largest economies is a structural feature of the 21st century, and portfolios must be built accordingly.
+The U.S.-China trade war is no longer an event to be navigated; it is an era to invest through.
+The tariffs, export controls, and retaliatory measures that define this conflict are unlikely to recede regardless of which party occupies the White House or which faction controls Beijing’s Politburo.
+Technology competition between the world’s two largest economies is a structural feature of the twenty-first century, and portfolios must be constructed accordingly.

-The good news for investors is that structural shifts of this magnitude create enormous opportunities alongside the risks.
-The $100+ billion being invested in U.S. semiconductor manufacturing, the multi-trillion-dollar reshoring of supply chains to Vietnam, India, and Mexico, the surge in defense spending across the Pacific, and the race to secure critical mineral supply chains are all investable trends with multi-year or multi-decade runways.
+Structural shifts of this magnitude create substantial opportunities alongside risks.
+The 100 billion USD or more being invested in U.S. semiconductor manufacturing, the multi-trillion-dollar reshoring of supply chains to Vietnam, India, and Mexico, the surge in defence spending across the Pacific, and the race to secure critical mineral supply chains are all investable trends with multi-year or multi-decade runways.

-The companies that will thrive in this environment share common characteristics: diversified geographic revenue, flexible supply chains, products and services that are difficult to replicate domestically by either country, and management teams that actively plan for geopolitical scenarios rather than hoping they go away.
-NVIDIA’s ability to redirect lost China revenue to allied nations, TSMC’s Arizona investment, and Apple’s India manufacturing push are all examples of this adaptive capability in action.
+The companies that will thrive in this environment share common characteristics: diversified geographic revenue, flexible supply chains, products and services that are difficult to replicate domestically by either country, and management teams that actively plan for geopolitical scenarios rather than wait for them to resolve.
+NVIDIA’s ability to redirect lost China revenue to allied nations, TSMC’s Arizona investment, and Apple’s India manufacturing initiative are all examples of this adaptive capability in operation.

-The companies most at risk are those with concentrated, hard-to-replace dependencies — whether that is Qualcomm’s reliance on Chinese smartphone makers for 60% of revenue, or any manufacturer dependent on Chinese rare earth processing for essential inputs without alternative sources.
+The companies most at risk are those with concentrated, hard-to-replace dependencies, whether Qualcomm’s reliance on Chinese smartphone makers for 60% of revenue or any manufacturer dependent on Chinese rare earth processing for essential inputs without alternative sources.

-For individual investors, the playbook is straightforward even if the execution requires discipline:
+For individual investors, the playbook is straightforward, though execution requires discipline:

-• Know your exposure.
-Audit your portfolio’s direct and indirect China dependencies.
+• Know the exposure.
+Audit the portfolio’s direct and indirect China dependencies.

 • Diversify across scenarios.
-Own some positions that benefit from escalation and some that benefit from de-escalation.
+Hold some positions that benefit from escalation and some that benefit from de-escalation.

 • Size positions for volatility.
-Trade war developments can move stocks by double digits overnight.
-Make sure no single position can damage your portfolio beyond recovery.
+Trade war developments can move stocks by double-digit percentages overnight.
+Ensure that no single position can damage the portfolio beyond recovery.

 • Think in decades, not quarters.
-The technology competition between the U.S. and China will outlast any individual tariff or export control.
-Build a portfolio that can compound through uncertainty rather than one that requires a specific resolution.
+Technology competition between the United States and China will outlast any individual tariff or export control.
+Construct a portfolio that can compound through uncertainty rather than one that requires a specific resolution.

-The world is not decoupling — it is re-coupling along new lines.
-The investors who understand those lines, and position themselves on the right side of them, will be well-rewarded for their clarity.
+The world is not decoupling; it is re-coupling along new lines.
+Investors who understand those lines and position themselves on the appropriate side of them are likely to be well rewarded for their clarity.

 References